 During the second quarter of 2025, the monosodium glutamate (MSG) prices in Indonesia reached 905 USD/MT in June.
 In Indonesia, monosodium glutamate pricing was influenced by the cost of locally sourced cassava and imported corn, both affected by weather patterns and currency movements.
 Domestic production met the majority of demand, but rising energy costs and transportation bottlenecks added pressure on producers.
 Demand from the processed food and foodservice sectors remained robust, contributing to tight supply conditions in regional wholesale markets.

 The report provides a detailed analysis of the market across different regions, each with unique pricing dynamics influenced by localized market conditions, supply chain intricacies, and geopolitical factors.
 This includes price trends, price forecast and supply and demand trends for each region, along with spot prices by major ports.
-The report also provides coverage of FOB and CIF prices, as well as the key factors influencing the monosodium glutamate (MSG) prices.
+The report also provides coverage of FOB and CIF prices, as well as the key factors influencing monosodium glutamate (MSG) prices.

 Q2 2025: